 If at all possible, find a dentist who is skilled in dementia dental hygiene.
 An older adult with dementia should continue to receive regular dental exams, which include checking dentures to make certain of a proper fit and also to rule out any complications with the teeth or gums.
 Someone with dementia who is unable to communicate dental pain or discomfort may exhibit signs including:

 - Touching the cheek or jaw, or rubbing the affected region

 - Resisting any hygiene around the area, including washing the face or shaving

 - Sleeping difficulty

 If any of these symptoms are noted, schedule an appointment with the dentist right away.

-For more tips, as well as for skilled, compassionate help with oral care for an older adult with dementia, reach out to Live Free Home Health Care, a provider of trusted Bristol home health services at 603-217-0149.
+For more tips to maintain proper oral hygiene for seniors with dementia, reach out to Live Free Home Health Care, a provider of trusted home care in Tilton and nearby areas, at 603-217-0149.
 For a full list of all of the communities where we provide our award-winning in home care services, please visit our Service Area page.